wxWidgets/wxWidgets/docs/readme.txt

   with an even simpler way of using wxWidgets from MSVS, with wxwidgets.props file, and OS versions as well as an entirely new CMake build system.
 - Support for native dark mode under macOS 10.14 Mojave and later.
+- New features: HTTPS and HTTP/2 support with wxWebRequest and friends;
-- New features: support for mouse gesture events (GSoC 2017 project);
+  support for freezing rows/columns in wxGrid; mouse gesture events (GSoC 2017 project); non-integer font sizes and arbitrary font weights in wxFont;
-  fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; better support for high DPI monitors; support for ZIP 64 files; much improved accessibility support under MSW; Support for non-integer font sizes and arbitrary font weights; LZMA compression support (using liblzma).
+  fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; better support for high DPI monitors and per-monitor DPI and dynamic DPI changes support under MSW;
+  support for ZIP 64 files; LZMA compression; much improved accessibility support under MSW; new Edge-based wxWebView implementation.
-- New classes: wxActivityIndicator, wxAddRemoveCtrl, wxAppProgressIndicator, wxNativeWindow, wxPowerResourceBlocker, wxSecretStore.
+- New classes: wxActivityIndicator, wxAddRemoveCtrl, wxAppProgressIndicator, wxNativeWindow, wxPersistentComboBox, wxPowerResourceBlocker, wxSecretStore, wxTempFFile and many new features in the existing classes.
-- And methods: wxDateTime::GetWeekBasedYear(), wxListBox::GetTopItem(),
-  wxProcess::Activate(), wxTextEntry::ForceUpper(), several ones in
-  wxRendererNative, wxStandardPaths::GetUserDir(), wxUIActionSimulator
-  ::Select() and many others.
-- Significant improvements to: wxBusyInfo, wxDataViewCtrl, wxNotificationMessage, wxStaticBox, wxStyledTextCtrl.
+- Significant improvements to: wxBusyInfo, wxDataViewCtrl, wxDirDialog, wxGrid, wxNotificationMessage, wxSpinCtrl, wxStaticBox, wxStyledTextCtrl, wxUIActionSimulator.
 - Latest versions of all bundled 3rd party libraries, including all the security fixed and support for WebKit 2 and GStreamer 1.7 under Unix.
-- Revamped OpenGL support better suited to modern OpenGL (3.2+).
+- Revamped OpenGL support better suited to modern OpenGL (3.2+) and EGL support and better support for Wayland in wxGTK.
-- Further C++11 support improvements.
+- Further C++11 and later support improvements, wxWidgets can be built using C++20 compilers.
 - A lot of bug fixes, especially in wxGTK3 and wxOSX/Cocoa ports.
 - New experimental wxQt port.